enio-ireland/enio/packages/data-ferret/README.md

 ## News

+- [2023-01-23](https://github.com/enio-ireland/enio/blob/develop/packages/data-ferret/CHANGELOG.md#130-2023-01-23) - Added two new functions `getValue()` and `getDepth`.
+Updated API to ensure custom iterable classes are fully supported.
-- [2023-01-21](https://github.com/enio-ireland/enio/blob/develop/packages/data-ferret/CHANGELOG.md#100-2023-01-21) - A new `traverse()` function makes it to the API.
+- [2023-01-21](https://github.com/enio-ireland/enio/blob/develop/packages/data-ferret/CHANGELOG.md#120-2023-01-21) - A new `traverse()` function makes it to the API.
 This method lets you visit each data point on a data structure to perform any read or write operations you want.
-- [2023-01-20](https://github.com/enio-ireland/enio/blob/develop/packages/data-ferret/CHANGELOG.md#100-2023-01-20) - A new `locateCircularReference()` function allows you to locate all occurrences of circular references in a data structure.
+- [2023-01-20](https://github.com/enio-ireland/enio/blob/develop/packages/data-ferret/CHANGELOG.md#110-2023-01-20) - A new `locateCircularReference()` function allows you to locate all occurrences of circular references in a data structure.
-- [2022-12-27](https://github.com/enio-ireland/enio/blob/develop/packages/data-ferret/CHANGELOG.md#100-2022-12-27) - A new `selectiveCopy()` function is introduced that allows you to clone data structures easily.
-It can detect and replicate circular references, and provides options to selectively copy data.

 ## Key Features